-A total of 57 buildings with 3,153 single and 124 family rooms are located across four areas: Hirasuna, Oikoshi, Ichinoya and Kasuga.
+More than 3,000 single rooms and 100 family rooms are located across four areas: Hirasuna, Oikoshi, Ichinoya and Kasuga.

 Furthermore, our "Global Village" offering shared accommodation for Japanese and international students opened in 2017.

 Off-campus housing

 There are many apartments and condominiums near the campus.
 When looking for an apartment, visit a real estate agency and tell them what you are seeking in a place to live.